Quick guide to the dance with money

 But it turns out that the Phillips curve is essentially flat (i.e. low unemployment has actually very small effect on wage-inflation, therefore inflation as a whole), and so monetary policy is largely resting on false foundations.
 Think about this: we actually got to the point that in our accumulated wisdom, our universally accepted monetary governance framework instigates that interest rates largely respond to to changes in demand for just the one real resource (labour) that we know has little effect on inflation.
 You couldn’t make stuff like this up.

-Interest rates strongly influenced by unemployment are a slightly better control mechanism than simple control of money supply, but they are still misdirected (fighting the part of inflation that is not a real problem) and probably be mistimed as low unemployment doesn’t automatically mean high aggregate demand of real resources in general.
+Having said all that, interest rates strongly influenced by unemployment are a somewhat better control mechanism than simple control of money supply, but keep your eyes where it is misdirected: it is a) fighting the part of inflation that is not a real problem and b) potentially mistimed as low unemployment doesn’t automatically mean high aggregate demand of real resources in general.
 In addition, monetary measures (rates and supply of money) are of limited potency even if deployed at the right time — in times of sub-par growth, fiscal policies that stimulate demand of real resources (and carefully deployed to only minimally inflate assets bubbles) can and should complement the monetary measures all the time, but especially so when monetary limits are reached (as they clearly are in 2020).
 Exactly as Keynes would have done.
-Exactly the opposite of the conservatives’ tendency for austerity.
+Exactly the opposite of the ruling class’ tendency for austerity.

-Developed countries are in a very different situation to the rest.
-Why has inflation been so low for so long for them?
+Developed countries are in a very different situation to the developing.
+Inflation has been very low for a long time now.
 There are many cited reason (globalisation is a big one), but the largest underlying factor in my opinion is technology-enabled productivity — demand-stimulation is getting harder as humans solve their material existential problems.
 When most households have a couple of cars, a few screens, yearly overseas trips and a couple of fridges full of food on average, getting a stimulus check or lower tax bill is not as strong an incentive to go out and spend as they would have been in older, poorer times.
 A lot will be saved, and the resulting savings glut will simply inflate asset prices (not part of inflation as currently defined) and lower interest rates.
 Productivity improvements mean the lucky developed countries don’t desperately need full deployment of all their real resources, so the demand for them is dropping.
 Because of this, their central banks try increasingly desperate measures, like ever-broader, ever-larger scale quantitative easing, to kickstart inflation for a decade.
 The old growth rates of second part of 20th century may never be repeated — largely because they don’t need to be (do we really need that third fridge full as well?).
 Welcome to the times of low rates, low growth, low inflation.
-Theoretical “output gaps” may be real but meaningless, but if for some reason GDP growth is still the someone’s aim, demand (where it is still “stimulate-able”) is still the vehicle.
-If globalisation is going to be winded back, inflation may turn up, but that increased amount won’t be the kind policymakers hope for.
+Theoretical “output gaps” may be real but meaningless, but if for some reason GDP growth is still someone’s aim, demand (where it is still “stimulate-able”) is still the vehicle.
+If globalisation is going to be winded back (as it seems to be in the aftermath of Covid-19), inflation may turn up, but that increase won’t be the kind policymakers hope for.